aadams149/ppol628-final-project/Final Project Notebook.md

                                        width = 950)
 ```

 I expected some of the topics to be cyclical or intermittent, but I am surprised at how clear the spikes are.
-Topic 8, with the top words "your vote ballot", spikes almost every november and is nonexistent the rest of the year.
-Topic 4, which is about Ukraine, only appears starting in February 2022, and topic 2, which is about COVID-19, sees its biggest spikes during the winter of 2020-21 and the Omicron wave beginning in late 2021.
+Topic 0, with the top words "your vote ballot", spikes almost every november and is nonexistent the rest of the year.
+Topic 2, which is about veterans, exhibits similar patterns.
+Topic 7, which is about Ukraine, only appears starting in February 2022, and topic 1, which is about COVID-19, sees its biggest spikes during the winter of 2020-21 and the Omicron wave beginning in late 2021.
 In general, all of these topics spike in the winter, and occur barely if at all during the rest of the year.

 ___________